thenry42/PrettyLlama/README.md

 PrettyLlama is a Simple CLI tool that allows to run ollama models and render their answers in Markdown.

 ## Features
+Keep in my that this project is only available on Linux and is still a work in progress.

+You will be able to:
+- Run a single model or multiple models at the same time with a single prompt.
+- Ask a model to synthesize the answers of other models, using the "Super-model" feature (WIP).

+Answers will always be rendered using Glow, for better readability.

 ## Installation

 ### Prerequisites
 First, you need to install [Ollama](https://github.com/ollama/ollama).

 Secondly, you need to install [Glow](https://github.com/charmbracelet/glow).

 ### Get PrettyLlama